Minimalist Lifestyle Movement: Amazing Things You Need to Know

 Where To Begin Your Minimalist Lifestyle Journey

 The Minimalist Lifestyle Movement is nothing new.
 The concept is as old as religion itself.
-Living with less had been used as a tool to gain more focus and spirituality in people’s lives for millennia.
+Living with less has been used for millennia to gain more focus and spirituality in people’s lives.

-Buddhist Monks and Catholic Nuns take a vow of poverty and were early adopters of this practice and still practice the concept today.
+Buddhist Monks and Catholic Nuns take a vow of poverty.
+They were early adopters of this practice and still practice it today.

 Why will you begin your Minimalist Lifestyle journey if you decide to do so?

-Will you begin for economic reasons to save money?
+Will you begin to save money for economic reasons?
 Maybe for spiritual reasons to help add more quality to your life by focusing on more important things other than material possessions?

 Will social consciousness be the reason you begin your Minimalist Lifestyle Journey?
-Buying fewer clothes lessen the demand for sweatshop and child labor.
+Buying fewer clothes lessens the demand for sweatshops and child labor.

 Consuming fewer products will slow the growth of landfills and The Great Pacific garbage patch.

-Whatever the reason you may choose to begin your Minimalist Lifestyle Journey it all begins with just the decision to begin.
+Whatever the reason you may choose to begin your Minimalist Lifestyle Journey, it all starts with just the decision to begin.
 The Minimalist Lifestyle Movement is strong and growing stronger every day.
 Will you join the revolution?

 Why Is The Minimalist Lifestyle Movement Becoming So Popular?

 Is the Minimalist Lifestyle Movement becoming so popular because it just makes sense?
-Great thinkers like the late Steve Jobs and Mark Zuckerberg who could easily afford massive wardrobes preferred to own a Minimalist Uniform Wardrobe which consisted of a few coordinated pieces they just repeated wearing in cycles.
+Great thinkers like the late Steve Jobs and Mark Zuckerberg, who could easily afford massive wardrobes, preferred to own a Minimalist Uniform Wardrobe consisting of a few coordinated pieces they repeatedly wore in cycles.

-Is the overconsumption of the 80’s and 90’s catching up with us?
-With the rising cost of everything the large 3 bedroom home with a finished basement and backyard many people may have grown up in is out of reach for Millennials and most others.
+Is the overconsumption of the 1980s and 90s catching up with us?
+With the rising cost of everything, the sizeable three-bedroom home with a finished basement and backyard many people may have grown up in is out of reach for Millennials and most others.

 “The past decade brought growth, avarice, and an anything-goes attitude,” and then glibly summarized the 1980s with five words: “Get rich, borrow, spend, enjoy.” –National Review

-The small apartment with multiple roommates has become the norm and leaves little space for anything else.
+The small apartment with multiple roommates has become the norm, leaving little space for anything else.

-Like me, are people finally reacting to the constant bombardment of advertisements aimed at making you think you need that junk?
+Like me, are people finally reacting to the constant bombardment of advertisements that make you think you need that junk?

-Urging us to buy the next great disposable product or gadget and ditch the perfectly good ones we already own.
-We’ve been in living in an age of overconsumption, waste, and excess and it may be coming to an end.
+We are urged to buy the following great disposable products or gadgets and ditch the perfect ones we already own.
+We’ve been living in an age of overconsumption, waste, and excess, and it may be ending.

 The Minimalist Lifestyle Movement may be a rebellion against excess.
-Its message is very appealing, the less junk you seek to own the less you have to work to acquire and maintain it.
+Its message is very appealing: the less junk you seek to own, the less you must work to acquire and maintain it.

-This means you should have more time and resources to spend with family and good friends.
-That’s a good thing right?
+You should have more time and resources with family and good friends.
+That’s a good thing.

-The Minimalist Lifestyle Movement’s message speaks to social justice, saving the planet, and work to live not live to work mantras.
+The Minimalist Lifestyle Movement’s message speaks to social justice, saving the planet, and the mantras of working to live, not living to work.

 Are people coming to realize that more stuff doesn’t bring happiness?
 More importantly, it often brings more stress and even more responsibility.

-The Minimalist Lifestyle Movement is poised to combat that, along with greed, overconsumption, waste, and the failed promises of Capitalism.
+The Minimalist Lifestyle Movement is poised to combat greed, overconsumption, waste, and the failed promises of Capitalism.

 Could this be why the movement is becoming so popular?